 If your request is accepted, you will then have to fill in an ad-hoc form and register on the Insurance provider platform.
 Once these formalities have been completed and the Travel Advise agreement obtained, you will be considered covered by the travel insurance.

 Contact

-All completed travel-related forms should be returned to your Programme Manager (madis@graduateinstitute.ch, mint@graduateinstitute.ch or secretariatphd@graduateinstitute.ch) at least 3 weeks before departure.
+All completed travel-related forms should be returned to directionetudes@graduateinstitute.ch at least 3 weeks before departure.
 If you have any questions, please contact your Programme Manager.